sfeir-open-source/sfeir-school-theme/demo/markdown/50_modes.md

 # Internationalization

 We can provide slides in different languages.
-Just write several versions of each markdown file (e.g., `00_intro.md` and `00_intro-en.md`).
+Just write several versions of each markdown file (e.g., `00_intro.md` and `00_intro.EN.md`).

 To select the language to be used, you can

 -   set the language in index.html by setting the HTML attribute `data-lang`; or
 -   pick the language when presenting by setting the URL parameter lang.

 The URL parameter takes precedence over the HTML attribute.

-For instance, add `?lang=fr` or `&lang=fr` to the URL before the hash sign to switch to the French version of this presentation (only the introduction slides are translated)
+For instance, add `?data-lang=fr` or `&data-lang=fr` to the URL before the hash sign to switch to the French version of this presentation (only the introduction slides are translated)